Who is the course for?

 All learners can also apply for help with the cost of travel to college and the college may be able to help with the costs of childcare, travel, books, equipment and meals.

-Please note for full cost courses funding may not be available.
+Please note that full cost courses are not eligible for any fee discounts.

 How can I apply for this course?

-Visit our website to apply online, contact our Information, Advice and Guidance team on 01670 841200, email firstname.lastname@example.org or drop in to one of our open events – dates are listed on our website.
+Apply online, contact our Information, Advice and Guidance team on 01670 841 200, email email@example.com or drop in to one of our open events – dates are listed on our website.

 Where can I get any further information about the course?